 A forest is characterised as land with a minimum area of 0.1 ha under stands of trees 5 m or greater, having a minimum width of 20 m and canopy cover of 20% or more within the forest boundary; or trees able to reach such thresholds.

-- EU statistics indicate that Ireland is one of the the least densely wooded Member States of the EU along with Malta, the Netherlands, and the United Kingdom.
-Forest cover in Ireland, at 10.5% in 2012 is one of the lowest in the EU where the average is 33.5%; Worldwide forest cover is 30.6%
+- EU statistics indicate that Ireland is one of the least densely wooded Member States of the EU along with Malta, and the Netherlands.

-- Since the foundation of the State the area of land under forest in Ireland has grown from 1.4% of the land area, to the current 10.5%
+- Since the foundation of the State the area of land under forest in Ireland has grown from 1.4% to 11% of the current land area.

-- Sitka spruce was the most common species, occupying 52% of the forest area.
+- Sitka spruce was the most common species, occupying 51.1% of the forest area.
 Over one quarter of the forest estate contains broadleaves.
-Of the broadleaves 34% are ‘Other broadleaf species’ (both long living and short living), of which over half are willow.
-The next largest broadleaf species group was birch species (23%), ash (12.5%), followed by oak (10%)
+Of the broadleaves 33.6% are ‘Other broadleaf species’ (both long living and short living), of which over half are willow.
+The next largest broadleaf species groups were birch (24.4%), ash (13.1%) and oak (9.2%).

 Upload to this page

 Add your photos, text, videos, etc. to this page.